Contact our Office

 A native of Madrid, Spain, Bernal-Dixon is a 2000 graduate of the Florida State University College of Law, where she served as the law school's Student Bar Association president and was a member and officer of the Mock Trial Team.
 Bernal-Dixon focuses her practice on litigation and administrative matters.
 She has handled matters ranging from consumer disputes to complex medical malpractice matters in both state and Federal courts.
 An active member of the Florida State University College of Law Alumni Association, she previously served as its president.
 She also assisted in forming the Tampa Bay Hispanic Bar Association.
 Additionally, Bernal-Dixon provides pro bono services to pro se litigants in Hillsborough County through the Bay Area Legal Services Family Forms Clinic in Spanish.
 She has been repeatedly recognized as a Rising Star by Florida Super Lawyers (2009-2011).
 In 2009, she was selected by Florida Trend as a Florida Legal Elite Up and Comer as recognized by her peers.
 She is managing partner at Bernal-Dixon Law, P.A.

 Jacqueline Davison – J.D.
 Project Advisor

 Jacqueline Davison is a 2011 graduate of the Florida State University College of Law, where she was a member of Law Review and served as an executive editor for the Journal of Land Use and Environmental Law.
-She is an attorney with the Florida House of Representatives Ethics & Elections Subcommittee.
+She has served as an attorney with the Florida Legislature since January 2013.
 Previously, Jacqueline was an assistant general counsel for the Florida Elections Commission.
-She also serves as a member of The Florida Bar Journal/News Editorial Board committee and on the board of Girls on the Run of the Big Bend.
+Outside of work, she serves as a member of The Florida Bar Journal/News Editorial Board and Annual Convention committees.
+She is also a member of the board of directors for Girls on the Run of the Big Bend.